yuanshunning/pickit-docs/docs/documentation/region-of-interest/advanced-region-of-interest-filters.rst

 Removes all points in the point cloud that are located below the topmost point minus the threshold distance.
-Located below, refers here to points that have a smaller value for their z-coordinate when taking the Pick-it reference frame as a reference.
+Located below, refers here to points that have a smaller value for their z-coordinate when taking the Pickit reference frame as a reference.

 This feature is handy during depalletizing to force it picking layer by